 Copies of documents or other material may be ordered by mail, fax or email.
-For more information see the Remote Orders page on our web site.
+The remote inquiries package fee will apply.
 Please note that copy orders for published and manuscript material submitted onsite are generally less expensive than those sent in as the latter are subject to a minimum per item charge.